GTRI VIDEO HISTORY:

 A third featured a full-color computer-simulated "fly-through" of the Olympic whitewater events venue.
 It was designed to orient TV viewers whenever Olympics coverage shifted from Atlanta-area sports venues to the whitewater course in Tennessee.
 GTRI developers integrated data from the LANDSAT satellite, high-altitude and low-altitude photography, and U.S. Geological Survey elevation information into the simulation.

 Georgia Tech served as the Olympic Village, and the Olympics itself became a laboratory.
-GTRI investigators worked on transportation issues for application beyond the games.
-In one project, helicopters used mainly to transport packages and documents during the games were outfitted with a global positioning system for navigation, tracking and communication.
+GTRI investigators worked on transportation issues for applications beyond the games.
+In one project, helicopters used mainly to transport packages and documents during the games were outfitted with a global positioning system for navigation, tracking, and communication.

 Back on the ground, the Olympics' traffic logistics presented a unique opportunity to test an information system that could improve mobility in urban areas.
 A fleet of vehicles was networked by 220 MHz transceivers and a subcarrier from a commercial FM broadcast station.

-At the Olympic natatorium, built on the Tech campus expressly for swimming and diving events, GTRI and Georgia Tech scientists took advantage of the opportunity to deploy and monitor a rooftop photovoltaic electrical system.
-The system was designed to provide 25 percent of the venue's power needs through 2,856 DC solar modules generating a combined 340 kW.
+At the Olympic natatorium, built on the Georgia Tech campus expressly for swimming and diving events, GTRI and Georgia Tech scientists took advantage of the opportunity to deploy and monitor a rooftop photovoltaic electrical system.
+The system was designed to provide 25% of the venue's power needs through 2,856 DC solar modules, generating a combined 340 kW.